Skip to Main Content

 A blood sample is needed.

-The sample is sent to a lab, where a lab specialist looks for antibodies to the Epstein-Barr virus.
-In the first stages of an illness, little antibody may be detected.
+The sample is sent to a lab, where a lab specialist looks for antibodies to the EBV.
+In the first stages of an illness, little or no antibody may be detected.
 For this reason, the test is often repeated in 10 days to 2 or more weeks.

 How to Prepare for the Test